paulroberttaylor-zz/paulroberttaylor.github.io/_posts/2017-09-19-dreamhouseapp-testing.md

 comments: true
 ---

-# Setting up Dreamhouse in a scratch org
+# Dreamhouse App in a scratch org

+To prepare for creating UI tests using the new Lightning Testing Service, get the Dreamhouse app installed into a scratch org.

+_Assuming that a dev org has already been authorised using *sfdx force:auth:web:login*_

 sfdx force:org:create -f config/project-scratch-def.json -a dap